26-year-old church volunteer arrested after suspicious item found at St Joseph's Church in Bukit Timah

 "Police operations have since concluded and the cordon at the location has been lifted at 5.10pm.
 No injuries were reported."

-The police added that the man was arrested under Section 8(2)(a) of the United Nations (Anti-terrorism Measures) Regulations and that investigations are ongoing.
+The police added that the man was arrested under Regulation 8(2)(a) of the United Nations (Anti-terrorism Measures) Regulations for his suspected involvement in the incident and that investigations are ongoing.

 "QUICK, CALM AND RESOLUTE RESPONSE"